Puckman © 1980 Namco.

-The game was first introduced to the Japanese arcade market in May 1980 and caught the hearts and imaginations of the public like no other game before it, and few since.
+The game was first introduced to the Japanese arcade market on May 22, 1980 and caught the hearts and imaginations of the public like no other game before it, and few since.
 It is still regarded as the hallmark of the 'golden age' of video games and an icon of 1980's popular culture.

 The game was originally known in Japan as Puckman, but due to the West's predilection with changing words to vulgarities by scratching part of the word off (in this case, changing the word 'Puck' to something rather less socially acceptable by scratching off part of the letter 'P'), the name was changed to Pac-Man for its release to the American arcade market in October 1980.
 The name 'Pac-Man' comes from the Japanese slang term 'paku-paku', which describes the motion of the mouth opening and closing during eating and translates to English as 'to eat'.

 Toru Iwatani, author and designer of Puckman: "Puckman's character is difficult to explain even to the Japanese -- he is an innocent character.
 He hasn't been educated to discern between good and evil.
 He acts more like a small child than a grown-up person.
 Think of him as a child learning in the course of his daily activities.
 If someone tells him guns are evil, he would be the type to rush out and eat guns.
 But he would most probably eat any gun, even the pistols of policemen who need them."